 Or we could put it this way: Think about the money you're saving by skipping the rum, lime juice, and simple syrup needed to make an authentic Daiquiri.
 Oh, wait!
 That's all that goes into a made-from-scratch Daiquiri?
 Some of our favorite cocktails are much easier than the marketers of RTDs make them out to be.
 You might want to remind yourself of that the next time you're at the liquor store.

 #2: Check the Label for Alcohol

 If you do have a well-stocked bar and are just looking for an easy mix, some of the non-alcoholic drink mixes are good to pick up.
-Stirrings is one brand that is highly recommended.
+Stirrings are a brand that is highly recommended.
 These taste great and allow you to go top-shelf on your base spirit or experiment with, say rum in a Cosmopolitan or tequila in a Lemon Drop.

 #3: Avoid the Creamy Mixes

-Seriously, this cannot be stressed enough.
-With the exception of Kahlua's Mudslide and their other milky RTDs, these are almost guaranteed disasters in a bottle.
+This cannot be stressed enough.
+Except for Kahlua's Mudslide and their other milky RTDs, these are almost guaranteed disasters in a bottle.

 #4: Stick With Brands That Can Make It Straight